sap-linuxlab/community.sap_install/roles/sap_swpm/README.md

 - _Type:_ `string`

 Define virtual hostname when installing High Available instances (e.g. SAP ASCS/ERS cluster).
+The role attempts to resolve `sap_swpm_virtual_hostname` on the managed node, using DNS and /etc/hosts, and will fail if this hostname resolution fails.
+The role will also fail if the IPv4 address for `sap_swpm_virtual_hostname` is not part of the IPv4 addresses of the managed node.

 ### Variables specific to SAP HANA Database Installation